Featured image of Autodesk Fusion on Linux: Five Workarounds That Actually Run It Source: Autodesk/All3DP

 Fusion 360 running (and rendering!) in a Linux through Wine

-If you absolutely need Fusion 360, rest assured that these solutions are proven to work in many Linux platforms.
+If you absolutely need Fusion, rest assured that these solutions are proven to work in many Linux platforms.
 However, they’re known to have performance issues, especially when using virtual machines.
 After all, you’re splitting your hardware to run two different operating systems simultaneously.

 Still, once set up, both these solutions will enable you to run other Windows programs, which is a plus.
-Moreover, all the software required is free to use, including Fusion 360 personal licenses.
+Moreover, all the software required is usually free to use, including Fusion personal licenses.
+A Windows license and a qualifying Fusion entitlement may be required.
+Fusion Personal Use is free only for qualifying non-commercial users earning under $1,000 annually and has reduced CAM, drawing, electronics, import/export, and data-management functionality.
+It also cannot access browser Fusion.

-In the end, it will all come down to how badly you want (or need) to run Fusion 360, specifically.
+In the end, it will all come down to how badly you want (or need) to run Fusion, specifically.

 Back to Contents